Student charter

 This can be best achieved if students acknowledge the importance of freedom of thought and expression in a context of collegiate spirit and respect for the rights and dignity of others.

 The overarching aim of our training programmes is to develop more confident, competent but also resilient practitioners.
-Studying on our programmes is challenging, but our experience (and supporting evidence) is that students find the experience intensely professionally and personally fulfilling.
+Studying on our programmes can be challenging, but our experience (and supporting evidence) is that students find our programmes intensely professionally and personally fulfilling.
 Underpinning this approach is a culture embedded in respect for the cultures, opinions and backgrounds of others.

-We are committed to promoting equality of opportunity for students and staff from all social, cultural and economic backgrounds and thus to pursuing a genuine engagement with the principles of equal opportunities.
+We are committed to promoting equality of opportunity for students and staff from all social, cultural and economic backgrounds and pursue a genuine engagement with the principles of equal opportunities.
 To this end, we aim to sustain an environment which is free from discrimination on the basis of race, disability, class, gender, age, religion, belief, sexual orientation, gender reassignment and pregnancy and maternity.

 As a student, you are encouraged to participate in the activities we host, such as open events and meetings and take part in other relevant activities where possible.